Shicheng-Guo/BIS180L_web/_posts/2015-04-02-0-Intro-to-git.md

 	* Clone the repository to your computer
 	* Add your information (what your plans are for the weekend?)
 	* Commit your change
-	* Push the changes to the repsitory
+	* Push the changes to the repository
 	* Run git log and save the output to a file.

 * Partner 1: